MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 The core activity of creating secure drivers is identifying areas in the code that need to be changed to avoid known software vulnerabilities.
 Many of these known software vulnerabilities deal with keeping strict track of the use of memory to avoid issues with others overwriting or otherwise comprising the memory locations that your driver uses.

-The [Code Validation Tools](#codevalidationtools) section of this topics describes software tools that can be used to help locate known software vulnerabilities.
+The [Code Validation Tools](#codevalidationtools) section of this article describes software tools that can be used to help locate known software vulnerabilities.

 **Memory buffers**

-Always check the sizes of the input and output buffers to ensure that the buffers can hold all the requested data.

-For more information, see [Failure to Check the Size of Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545679)
+- Always check the sizes of the input and output buffers to ensure that the buffers can hold all the requested data.
+For more information, see [Failure to Check the Size of Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545679).

-Properly initialize all output buffers with zeros before returning them to the caller.

-For more information, see [Failure to Initialize Output Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545693)
+- Properly initialize all output buffers with zeros before returning them to the caller.
+For more information, see [Failure to Initialize Output Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545693).

-Validate variable-length buffers
+- Validate variable-length buffers.
 For more information, see [Failure to Validate Variable-Length Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545709).
 For more information about working with buffers and using [**ProbeForRead**](https://msdn.microsoft.com/library/windows/hardware/ff559876) and [**ProbeForWrite**](https://msdn.microsoft.com/library/windows/hardware/ff559879) to validate the address of a buffer, see [Buffer Handling](https://msdn.microsoft.com/library/windows/hardware/ff539004).

 **Use the appropriate method for accessing  data buffers with IOCTLs**

 One of the primary responsibilities of driver stacks is transferring data between user-mode applications and a system's devices.
-There are three methods for accessing data buffers.
+The three methods for accessing data buffers are shown in the following table.

 |IOCTL Buffer Type | Summary                                    | For more information |
 |------------------|--------------------------------------------|-------------------------------------------------------------------------|